Chapter 01

 Open Sites

-Stand Sites screen showing an installed elythen.com site, install snippet, copy button, and advanced options.
+Stand Sites screen showing an installed elythen.com site, install snippet, copy button, and site controls.

 Figure 1-1.
-The Sites screen should show the real domain, Installed status, the snippet, I chat here, and the advanced display options you expect before traffic arrives.
+The Sites screen should show the real domain, Installed status, the snippet, and I chat here before traffic arrives.

 First install checklist